GuiltyCat/fbvvwb/README.md

 When it comes, cp is regarded as TOP_DIRECTORY.

 But this script do not check a destination of a symbolic link.
 If symbolic link that points a dangerous place exists, This script cannot prevent access to that dangerous place.

 ## Set default query (key and value) if empty
+This two hyphen is not equal.
+95 is true path.
+Maybe nkf convert 95 to 94.
+—:E2,80,94,
+―:E2,80,95,
 If page is not set or negative. page is automatically set as 1.